Lipen/discrete-math-course/typst/hw4.typ

 ]

 Later, the cadets confess privately: "One of us told the complete truth.
 One made exactly one true statement.
 One lied in every statement."

-Let $I$, $P$, $S$ denote "Ivanko / Petryn / Sidorik used the Cheat-Leaf."

-+ Formalize Ivanko's and Petryn's testimonies.
-+ Is it certain that someone used the Cheat-Leaf?
+They refused to reveal who was who.

++ Formalize each cadet's statements in propositional logic.
-  Can you identify who?
++ Can you identify who used Cheat-Leaf?
 + Which cadet told the complete truth?

 == Problem 6: The Contradictory Cosmonauts

-Aboard the research vessel *Asymptote*, Tichy investigates a reactor incident by interviewing three crew members.
+The *Asymptote* suffered a catastrophic reactor failure.
+Three crew members --- Knyazev (engineer), Faraonov (chief technician), and Tsaryov (safety officer) --- were on duty.
+Tichy interrogates them to reconstruct the events leading to the disaster.

 #Block[
-  - *Knyazev* gives an initial testimony $K$.
+  - *Knyazev* gives an initial testimony $K$ (content unknown)
-  - *Faraonov* says: "Knyazev's testimony is false."
+  - *Faraonov* responds: "Knyazev's testimony is false."
-  - *Tsaryov* states: "Faraonov is lying."
+  - *Tsaryov* adds: "Faraonov is lying."
-  - *Knyazev* (called back) adds: "Both Faraonov and Tsaryov lied."
+  - *Knyazev* (called again) asserts: "Both Faraonov and Tsaryov lied."
 ]

-_Note:_ The content of $K$ is unknown --- treat it as a propositional variable.
+_Note:_ Treat $K$ as an atomic propositional variable whose truth value is unspecified.

-+ Formalize all four statements.
++ Formalize all four statements as propositional formulas.
-+ Find all consistent truth assignments.
++ Find _all_ consistent truth assignments (valuations) for the four claims.
-+ Which statements are forced to be true or false?
-Which remain undetermined?
++ Identify which statements are _logically forced_ (must have a fixed truth value in every consistent assignment), and which remain _undetermined_.

 == Problem 7: The Council Chamber Paradox

-Ijon Tichy arrives at an island where inhabitants belong to two castes: *Knights* who always speak truth, and *Knaves* who always lie.
+Tichy arrives on Barbaria, a planet where inhabitants are born into two castes: *Knights* (who always speak truth) and *Knaves* (who always lie).
-In a council chamber, someone stands up and says: "Everyone else in this chamber is a knave."
+In a high council chamber, where delegates debate critical trade agreements, one member rises and declares: _"Everyone else in this chamber is a knave!"_
-Immediately, each other person in the room repeats the exact same statement: "Everyone else in this chamber is a knave."
+Immediately, each other person repeats the same: "Everyone else in this chamber is a knave."

-How many knights are in the chamber?
+Tichy is genuinely puzzled: *How many knights are in the chamber?*
-Can you identify which person (if any) is a knight?

 == Problem 8: Arkonada and the Solaric Vaults